 (A) Has a current Child Development Associate (CDA) credential; or

-(B) Holds at least an associate's degree in child development, early childhood education, or a related field.
+(B) Holds at least an associate degree in child development, early childhood education, or a related field.

 (b) Training may include clock hours or CEUs obtained through self-instructional materials, if the materials were developed by a person who meets one of the qualifications in subsection (a) of this section.